-Once your abstract is accepted you will be required to provide your presentation as a 5 minute video and a PDF file of your slides or poster.
+Once your abstract is accepted for a student micro-talk you will be required to provide your presentation as a 5 minute video and a PDF file of your slides or poster.

 Note that both the video and PDF will be made publicly available from the start of the conference and on the CHPC web site thereafter.
 Make sure to only include information that can be made public in both.